Hispanism: Brazil

 The integration of Brazil into Mercosur in 1991 created a need for closer relations between Brazil and the Hispanic world, as well as better knowledge of the Spanish language within Brazil.
-For this reason, Brazil has promoted the inclusion of Spanish as a required subject in the country's education system.
+For this reason, Brazil has promoted the inclusion of Spanish in the country's education system.
 A large core of Spanish scholars formed at the University of São Paulo, including Fidelino de Figueiredo, Luis Sánchez y Fernández, and José Lodeiro.
-The year 1991 also marks the creation of the Anuario Brasileño de Estudios Hispánicos, whose Suplemento: El hispanismo en Brasil (2000), traces the history of Hispanic Studies in the country.
+The year 1991 also marks the creation of the Anuario Brasileño de Estudios Hispánicos, whose Suplemento: El hispanismo en Brasil traces the history of Hispanic Studies in the country.
 In 2000 the first Congresso Brasileiro de Hispanistas took place, and its proceedings were published under the title Hispanismo 2000.
 At that meeting, the Associação Brasileira de Hispanistas was established.
 The organization's second congress took place in 2002, and since then it has been held every two years.